-This exclusion applies to any amount that you give to an employee, directly or indirectly (including services furnished in kind), as payment for, or reimbursement of, moving expenses.
-You must make the reimbursements under rules similar to those described in chapter 13 of Pub.
-535 for reimbursements of expenses for travel, meals, and entertainment under accountable plans.
+This exclusion applies to any amount you directly or indirectly give to an employee, (including services furnished in kind) as payment for, or reimbursement of, moving expenses.
+You must make the reimbursement under rules similar to those described in chapter 13 of Publication 535 for reimbursement of expenses for travel, meals, and entertainment under accountable plans.

-The exclusion applies only to reimbursements of moving expenses that the employee could deduct if he or she had paid or incurred them without reimbursement.
+The exclusion applies only to reimbursement of moving expenses that the employee could deduct if he or she had paid or incurred them without reimbursement.
 However, it does not apply if the employee actually deducted the expenses in a previous year.

+Deductible moving expenses.
 Deductible moving expenses include only the reasonable expenses of: